Negative Herd Status (NHS)

 Maintenance of NHS

-Maintaining NHS requires herds to continue to satisfy requirements 2 and 3 listed above.
+Maintaining NHS also requires herds to continue to satisfy requirements 2 and 3 listed above.
 Therefore NHS is lost if any of the following occur:

 - the purchase of one or more animals with an UNKNOWN status (unless tested for BVD after purchase, with a negative result);